alecgao066/Bird-identification/README.md

 Achieved best accuracy is **79.5%**!

 ### Resnext 32 * 4d
 Resnext achieves better accuracy than Resnet on ImageNet rankings.
-It pretains the complexity as Resnet but accomplished more accurate predictions by adding cardinals.
+It pretains the low complexity as the Resnet but accomplished more accurate predictions by adding cardinals.
 To further bring up the accuracy, I adopted Resnext 32 * 4d as the prediction modal.
 However, due to the time limit, the resnext model involved only reached to an accuracy of **66.65%**.
 I still need some more tuning to get it work better!
 The future work will include trying increasing the batch size, using more training epochs and larger learining rates.

 ### Dicussions